postgres-ai/database-lab-engine/README.md

 - Provide temporary full-size database clones for SQL query analysis and optimization (see also: [SQL optimization chatbot Joe](https://gitlab.com/postgres-ai/joe)).
 - Automatically test database changes in CI/CD pipelines to avoid incidents in production.

 For example, cloning a 1 TiB PostgreSQL database takes ~10 seconds.
-Dozens of independent clones are up and running on a single machine, supporting lots of development and testing activities, without increasing costs for hardware.
+Dozens of independent clones are up and running on a single machine, supporting lots of development and testing activities without increasing costs for hardware.

 <p><img src="./assets/dle-demo-animated.gif" border="0" /></p>